 Can I Make a Scaffolding Accident Claim if I am Self-Employed?

 Self-employed subcontractor accident at work claims are very common.
 If you have suffered an accident at work as a self-employed subcontractor, you may wonder how you can claim or if you can claim at all.
 You may also wonder who will the claim be brought against if you are self-employed?

 In most cases, self-employed subcontractors are usually responsible for their own health and safety whilst at work.
 However, there are some circumstances that can give rise to a claim for a self-employed subcontractor accident at work.
 You should be able to make a scaffolding accident claim if the injuries you suffered were as a result of someone else’s fault or mistake.

 Why Choose Beacon Law?

-Beacon Law is a Manchester law firm with a great reputation for providing friendly and helpful staff.
+Beacon Law is a law firm with a great reputation for providing friendly and helpful staff, providing a nationwide service.
 Our specialist solicitors and legal professionals have vast experience in handling personal injury claims, including scaffolding accident claims and all types of accident at work claims.
 We are regulated by the Solicitors Regulation Authority and can provide you with the legal advice you require.
 We will provide assistance throughout your case and act only within your instructions in progressing the matter.